Autologous Stem Cell Transplant Photo Journal #2

 Plan for Going Home

-Chemo Round 6 & Transplant, Hospital Stay, Home during Treatment, on Wednesday, March 28.
+Chemo Round 6 & Transplant, Home during Treatment, Hospital Stay, on Thursday, March 29.
 2007 at

 She gave Scott Rx which have to be filled before Asher is discharged; so Scott will drop those at the pharmacy down the street from the hospital tomorrow.